 Types, Causes, Risks, and Symptoms of Uterine Fibroids

+Uterine fibroids, also called myomas, are abnormal growths that develop on the uterus.
 Sometimes, these tumors grow rather large.
-They can cause intense, frequent abdominal pain during your period.
+The symptoms of uterine fibroids can cause intense, frequent abdominal pain during your period.
 However, some cases don’t present any symptoms.

-What kinds of uterine fibroids
+Types of uterine fibroids

-These form outside of your uterus in the serous membrane.
+- Subserosal fibroids: these form outside of your uterus in the serous membrane.
 They can grow so large that your stomach looks much larger on one side.